Moselsteig Trail: Hike and Wine Along The Moselle

 Moselsteig: Map

-The Moselsteig has countless options.
+The Moselsteig offers countless options.
 You are also certainly not the first to make your way between vineyards, castles, and fortresses.
 But where do you start?
 Further on in this blog, you will find some options for your Moselsteig adventure.
 Below is an overview map of the Moselsteig, with the full route, mapped out.
 On the map, you will also find some key hiking destinations.

 Hiking the Moselsteig?
 These Are the Best Options